melombuki/JMonkeyGame/README.md

 Character:
 -Update the player vehicle with a better skin
 -Add different types of weapons
--Figure out a better way to handel multiple players, or just get rid of the second player all together -Fix the camera so that it is always directly behind the vehicle instead of the wierd cirular offset it has now
+-Figure out a better way to handle multiple players, or just get rid of the second player all together -Fix the camera so that it is always directly behind the vehicle instead of the weird cicrular offset it has now

 Enemies:
--Add different kinds of targets. (need to create meshes for them and give them skins as well) -Add some kind of AI so they do not just ceepily follow the player around like lost kittens -Add spawning of new targets and get rid of the old ones instead of just changing colors and remaining in the map
+-Add different kinds of targets. (need to create meshes for them and give them skins as well) -Add some kind of AI so they do not just ceepilly follow the player around like lost kittens -Add spawning of new targets and get rid of the old ones instead of just changing colors and remaining in the map

 Environment: